 So can she be held responsible?
 This one is a no brainer to me.
 If child victims of rape, sexual abuse and physical abuse are generally considered to be too young to testify against their attackers in court, how exactly is a child able to be the accused in court?
 And if defendants have a right to confront their accusers, then this little girl should have a right to confront those trying to sue her.
 Well, that should be a fun day in court.

 My graver concern is how this is impacting on the child’s childhood, what life lessons are to be taken from it and what precedent it sets for the future.
 If she’s aware of what’s going on, what a traumatic experience it must be for her.
 If she’s found guilty, does she go to juvenile detention?
 Does she have a record?
 How does it affect her view of herself?
-If she’s found guilty, but has some kind of suspended sentence, (I’m not a lawyer, so I don’t know what the potential likely outcomes are) what does that teach her about actions and consequences?
+If she’s found guilty, but has some kind of suspended sentence, what does that teach her about actions and consequences?
 And if she is found guilty and some sort of punishment is meted out, what does it mean for other four year olds?
 Can they stand trial for playground misdemeanours?
 For scratching someone accidentally on the slide?
 Pulling someone’s hair on the jungle-gym?

 And how about the parents?
 Is the law not now another thing we won’t be able to protect our babies from?
 Because of a simple, silly and sad accident?